 How to Get Over Cheating

-The first step to get over cheating is deciding if it’s worth it to you to do the work of repairing your relationship, because you will need to have strong motivation to get through the pain and effort it will take.
+The first step to getting over being cheated on is deciding if it’s worth the effort to repair the relationship.
+You’ll need strong motivation to get through the pain and effort involved.
+Asking your partner questions after infidelity can provide clarity.
 Was the cheating a one-off situation?
 Or is it part of an abusive pattern and toxic relationship?
-Try asking your partner questions after infidelity to gain clarity and decide on your next steps.
-Talking to a therapist individually might help you to figure this out.
+Additionally, talking to a therapist can help you determine your next steps or help you if you are having trouble overthinking after infidelity.

 Infidelity can be incredibly painful to deal with.
-It can lead to infidelity Post-Traumatic Stress Disorder (PTSD), betrayal trauma, and long-term trust issues.
-Infidelity can take several forms: emotional affairs, physical/sexual affairs, sexting or other online cheating, overt flirting, among other forms.
+It can lead to infidelity post-traumatic stress disorder (PTSD), betrayal trauma, and long-term trust issues.
+Infidelity can take several forms: emotional affairs, physical/sexual affairs, sexting or other online cheating, overt flirting, and micro-cheating, among other forms.

-Can relationships survive infidelity?
-Repairing a relationship after cheating will take commitment and hard work on the part of both partners, but it can be done.
+Relationships can survive infidelity but repairing a relationship after cheating will take commitment and hard work on the part of both partners.

-Below are 15 ways to get over infidelity:
+Below are 15 ways to get over being cheated on:

 1. The Affair Must End

-In order to heal after being cheated on, the partner who was cheating must end the affair and end all contact with the other person.1 The partner who was betrayed will have difficulty moving forward if they know their partner continues to see or communicate with the person they had the affair with.
+The partner who was cheating must end the affair and end all contact with the other person.1 The partner who was betrayed will have difficulty moving forward if they know their partner continues to see or communicate with the person they had an affair with.

 2. Rebuild Trust

-Rebuilding trust after your partner has cheated on you will not be easy for most.
-A number of essential components to rebuilding trust have been identified through research.
+Rebuilding trust after your partner has cheated will not be easy for most.
+Research has identified several essential components to rebuilding trust.

 Tips for rebuilding trust include:2

-- Accountability and remorse by the offending partner for the pain the affair has caused
+- Having accountability and remorse by the offending partner for the pain the affair has caused

-- Strong motivation and commitment to work on the relationship – on the part of both partners
+- Having strong motivation and commitment to work on the relationship – on the part of both partners

 - Improving communication